Imagine being able to produce content that meets user needs and business goals.

 People can be challenging.
 Groups of people can be more challenging.

 Collaboration: An undoubtably fluffy component, but worth highlighting – you need to be able to collaborate.
 Really, you need to be able to have multiple teams collaborating across your organisation, with shared goals.
 We recently collaborated with Ellen de Vries to publish a book on this subject.

 Change management: When more than a few people are involved, change isn’t easy.
 It’s often most attainable to establish some of the principles and practices within existing digital transformation initiatives.
 Bolting on some of these improvements under the guise of content marketing, or strategy, or as part of a digital first objective can make their business value much more apparent.

 How does GatherContent fit in?

-GatherContent is the best possible means to getting everyone in your organisation creating resilient content.
-We are used as an essential part a content operations infrastructure, delivering;
+GatherContent is the best possible means to getting everyone in your organisation creating effective content.
+We are used as an essential part of a content operations infrastructure, delivering;

 - A central inventory for content and assets